-Local residents and patrons of a Southern Adirondack Library System (SALS) or Mohawk Valley Library System (MVLS) member library, are welcome to use the Bancroft Library.
-A child may register at any age, but must have a parent's or guardian's signature until age fourteen.
+Local residents and patrons of Joint Automation Project member libraries of the Southern Adirondack Library System (SALS) or Mohawk Valley Library System (MVLS), are welcome to use the Bancroft Library.
+A child may register at any age but must have a parent's or guardian's signature until age fourteen.
 A card issued at the Bancroft Public Library may be used at any library in the SALS or MLVS Library, and a card issued by any SALS or MVLS Library may be used at the Bancroft Public Library.
 A full list of SALS and MVLS Libraries is available at the front desk.